 - Needs and wants are taken care of by suppressing them or maneuvering others to take care of them.

-- Also use manipulative behaviors to get others to take care of them.
+- Also use manipulative behaviours to get others to take care of them.

 - Denies needs, subordinates them to others, or manipulates others to take care of them